bootique/bootique-swagger/README.md

 ### "Spec-Code-Spec"

-A more complex workflow is when you have one or more API specifications, generate Java code from them (models, API endpoints), and then need to combine them together, extending them with extra specification fragments.
-So essentially going from specification to code and then back to specification.
+A more complex workflow is when you have one or more API specifications, generate Java code from them (models, API endpoints), and then need to combine them together and/or extend them with extra app-specific fragments.
+So essentially going from specification(s) to code and then back to a single specification ("Spec-Code-Spec").
 Everything described in the "Code-First" section above applies to the last step (code to spec).

 Going from spec to code is outside the scope of `bootique-swagger-openapi`, yet let us mention some ideas on code generation.
 There are various code generators available (e.g.